discord-haskell/discord-haskell/README.md

 ## Quick notes

-Use `Control.Exception.finally` with `stopDiscord` to safely kill background threads.
-(otherwise exit ghci and reopen to kill threads)

 `loginRest` allows `restCall`. `loginRestGateway` allows `restCall`, `nextEvent`, and `readCache`. **Use `loginRest` if you don't need the gateway**